Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

 All assisted living facilities must clearly post a list known as the resident’s bill of rights where all residents can see it.
 Typically these rights will include:

 If these rights aren’t being upheld, you should contact the South Carolina nursing home negligence attorneys at the Louthian Law Firm immediately.
-Quick action can help protect you or your loved one’s health and finances and stop further abuse from taking place.
+Quick action can help protect you or your loved one’s health and finances and stop further neglect and harm from taking place.

 The South Carolina nursing home negligence lawyers at the Louthian Law Firm can review your legal options and work with you to determine the most appropriate next step.
 Many South Carolina assisted living facilities are part of a larger chain, and they have their own legal representation.

 The nursing home’s lawyers may try to dispute abuse and neglect claims, but we have represented victims of neglect or abuse in retirement homes and we understand how to deal with negligent facilities and the nursing home attorneys who represent them.
-While a lawsuit cannot heal bedsores or restore your health, a South Carolina nursing home abuse claim can help recover the large sums spent on a neglectful or abusive nursing home, as well as medical bills incurred by abuse or neglect.
-You may also be able to recover non-economic damages to hold the abusers accountable for the pain and suffering they caused.
+While a lawsuit cannot heal bedsores or restore your health, a South Carolina nursing home neglect claim can help recover the large sums spent on a neglectful or abusive nursing home, as well as medical bills incurred by abuse or neglect.

 More information on elder abuse can be found at the websites for South Carolina Adult Protective Services, the National Center on Elder Abuse, the Department of Health and Human Services Administration on Aging and the South Carolina Lt.
 Governor’s Office on Aging.

 Elderly people are entitled to basic safety, respect and dignity.
-If you or someone you love is a victim of South Carolina nursing home abuse, you have the right to hold the abuser responsible in court.
+If you or someone you love is a victim of South Carolina nursing home neglect, you have the right to hold the person causing harm responsible in court.
 The Louthian Law Firm has represented injured South Carolinians in nursing home patient abuse and nursing home negligence lawsuits and other personal injury suits since 1959.
 With our firm on the case, you can rest assured that you’ll get the personalized attention you deserve.

-For a free consultation, call our Columbia nursing home neglect attorneys today toll free at (803) 454-1200, or use our online contact form.
+For a free consultation, call our nursing home neglect lawyers today toll free at (803) 454-1200, or use our online contact form.